leptos-rs/start-spin/README.md

 ## Creating Your Repo

-First, ensure that you have Rust 'nightly with both the `wasm` and `wasm32-wasi` targets, along with `cargo-generate`
+First, ensure that you have Rust 'nightly' with both the `wasm` and `wasm32-wasi` targets, along with `cargo-generate`
 - `rustup toolchain install nightly --allow-downgrade`
 - `rustup target add wasm32-unknown-unknown`
 - `rustup target add wasm32-wasi`